Richard Stanley Hawks Moody: Birth and family

+Moody was born in Strada Reale, Valletta, Malta, on 23 October 1854, into a high church landed gentry family that had a history of military service.
+He was born whilst his father was Malta's Commanding Executive Officer of Royal Engineers.

-Hawks Moody was born in Strada Reale, Valletta, Malta on 23 October 1854.
-He was the eldest son of Major-General Richard Clement Moody, Kt. (who was the founder and the first Lieutenant-Governor of British Columbia) and of Mary Susannah Hawks.
-Mary Susannah Hawks was the daughter of the merchant banker Joseph Hawks JP DL, and of Mary Boyd of the Boyd merchant banking family.
-Hawks Moody's paternal grandfather was the geopolitician Colonel Thomas Moody, Kt..
-Hawks Moody's uncle was Colonel Hampden Clement Blamire Moody CB, who was the Commander of the Royal Engineers in China during the Second Opium War and during the Taiping Rebellion.
+Moody was the eldest son of Major-General Richard Clement Moody, Kt. (who was the founder and the first Lieutenant-Governor of British Columbia) and of Mary Susannah Hawks.

+His maternal grandparents were the merchant banker Joseph Hawks JP DL and Mary Boyd of the merchant banking family.

+Moody's paternal grandfather was the geopolitician Colonel Thomas Moody, CRE WI, Kt.
+Moody's uncles included James Leith Moody (1816 -1896) (who was Chaplain to Royal Navy in China, and to the British Army in the Falkland Islands, and Gibraltar, and Malta, and Crimea); and Colonel Hampden Clement Blamire Moody CB (1821 - 1869) (who was Commander of the Royal Engineers in China during the Second Opium War and the Taiping Rebellion); and the Etonian engineer Shute Barrington Moody (b.
+1818).

 Early life

-Hawks Moody was born in Malta, when his father was Malta's Commanding Executive Officer of the Royal Engineers.
-Hawks Moody spent his infancy in the British Columbia, of which his father was founder and Lieutenant-Governor.
-Hawks Moody is regularly mentioned in the letters written by his mother, Mary Hawks, to England from colonies of the British Empire.
-Hawks Moody and his brothers were educated in England at Ludlow Grammar School and at Cheltenham College.
-Hawks Moody subsequently was commissioned, as a sub-lieutenant, in the 3rd Regiment of Foot, on 9 August 1873.
+Moody spent his infancy in British Columbia, of which his father was founder and first Lieutenant-Governor, and is mentioned in the letters that were written by his mother, Mary Hawks, to her sisters Juliana Hawks and Emily Hawks in England.
+Moody and his brothers were educated in England at Ludlow Grammar School and at Cheltenham College.
+Moody subsequently was commissioned, as a sub-lieutenant, in the 3rd Regiment of Foot, on 9 August 1873.
 He subsequently passed the Staff College, Camberley.

 Military service

 Anglo-Zulu War

-Hawks Moody served in the Anglo-Zulu War, in 1879, as an adjutant, in Zululand, with the 2nd Battalion of the 3rd Regiment of Foot.
+Moody served in the Anglo-Zulu War, in 1879, as an adjutant, in Zululand, with the 2nd Battalion of the 3rd Regiment of Foot.

 Malta

-Hawks Moody was brigade major at Malta, 1885–90.
+Moody was brigade major at Malta between 1885 and 1890.
+His father Major-General Richard Clement Moody, Kt. died on 31 March 1887 and left over £24,000 in money (about £1.2 million in 21st century money) in addition to his estates.

-India and Pakistan
+India

-Between 1895 and 1897, Hawks Moody served in the Chitral Expedition, in which he was part of General William Forbes Gatacre's flying column.
+Between 1895 and 1897, Moody served in the Chitral Expedition, in which he was part of General William Forbes Gatacre's flying column.

-Hawks Moody was part of the Malakand Field Force in 1897, during which he was second in command of 3rd Regiment of Foot under General Sir Bindon Blood, after whom he named his youngest daughter, Barbara Bindon.
-During this conflict, Hawks Moody was mentioned in dispatches, and fought alongside Winston Churchill, who mentions him in Chapter XII (At Inayat Kila) of his history of the conflict, The Story of the Malakand Field Force.
+Moody was part of the Malakand Field Force in 1897, during which he was second in command of 3rd Regiment of Foot under General Sir Bindon Blood, after whom he named his youngest daughter, Barbara Bindon.
+During this conflict, Moody was mentioned in dispatches, and fought alongside Winston Churchill, who mentions him in Chapter XII (At Inayat Kila) of his history of the conflict, The Story of the Malakand Field Force.